Tony1023/rescue-orion/README.md

 # Rescue Orion

 This folder contains the source code for automated online Rescue Orion.
 There are two parts: `client/` and `server/`.
 They two directories are not linked together.
-They are to be configured deployed separately.
+They are to be configured and deployed separately.

 ## Environment Setup